Non-surgical Clubfoot Treatment

 Ponseti Casts consisting of 5 -7 weekly casts

-Ponseti casts consist of 5-7 casts changed weekly, for most clubfeet
+Ponseti casts consist of 5-7 casts changed weekly, for most clubfeet.
+Please note the well molded shape, the right angle knee bend, and the foot position in each cast.

 red flags.